runnamuck62/Golang-Raylib-GameFramework/Readme.md

 # Raylib Golang "GameFramework"

-A very basic setup for making games with raylib in 300 lines.
+A simple template for making games with raylib in 300 lines.
 You are expected to modify this codebase to suit your needs.